How to Close on Your Mortgage

 The Closing Process

-The closing is what the entire home buying process leads up to.
-This is a sit-down meeting during which all parties sign the papers, officially completing the deal, with the ownership of the property being transferred to you.
+The closing is what the entire home buying process culminates with.
+This is the meeting during which all parties sign the documents to officially complete the deal, transferring ownership of the property to you.

-But, before the closing can begin, an inspection of the home should be made to determine whether the home is suitable for occupying and if there are any major home improvements that need to be made.
-A home appraisal is also performed to ensure that the home you are buying is priced accordingly against the actual value of the property.
+Before the closing can begin, an inspection of the home should be made to determine whether the home is suitable for occupying and if there are any major home improvements needed.
+A home appraisal also ensures that the home you are buying is priced accordingly with the actual value of the property.

 The Home Inspection and Appraisal

-Although it is not always required to have the home inspected, should you not have it done, you will be personally responsible for any major repairs needed after you take ownership.
-By having the home inspected, you can use the inspector’s report to negotiate with the seller.
-For instance, if the report recommends a costly repair, you can negotiate for the seller to pay to have the repairs made prior to closing.
-Or, you can request a lower price for the home, or that the seller should pay your closing costs.
+Once you have the inspector’s report, you can use it to negotiate with the seller.
+For instance, if the report recommends a costly repair, you can request that the seller pay for it prior to closing, to lower their asking price for the home entirely, or that they pay your closing costs.

-The appraisal is another important piece of information you will need to have before closing.
-Usually, it is the lender who has the appraisal performed by a professional home appraiser.
+The appraisal is another important piece of information you will need before closing.
+Usually, it is the lender who has the appraisal performed by a professional.
 The appraisal is an unbiased estimate of the true value, or fair market value, of the home you’re purchasing.
-The lender uses the appraisal to ensure you, the borrower, are requesting a loan amount that is appropriate.
+The lender uses the appraisal to ensure you, the borrower, are requesting an appropriate loan amount.

 Every state has its own requirements for who needs to be present at a home closing, but in general, the people who are usually there include: